Covid-19, the Coronavirus | Wichita, KS Health Notice

 - We are understanding if you are wanting to temporarily delay care due to safety concerns either for yourself or someone you love.

 - We are NOT spreading unnecessary fear.
-While this virus can be concerning, especially in at-risk populations, the reality is that since we have been following Covid-19 more people have died of the flu than Coronavirus.
+While this virus can be concerning, especially in at-risk populations, the reality is that since we have been following Covid-19, as of now, March 19th, more people have died of the flu than Coronavirus.
 For the majority of the population under age 65 with no pre-existing conditions, this is a relatively mild virus that does not require drastic measures even in the case of infection.
 That’s not to say we shouldn’t take it seriously, but we should always look to the facts and not emotion when dealing with something like this.

 What YOU can do: